 Some of them are taking to the environment, however.

 KFC UK & Ireland, however, saw this as an opportunity.
-They used the controversial tweet as a way to “troll” the POTUS, take a competitive shot at McDonald’s, and give hopeful customers a chuckle:
+They used the controversial Tweet as a way to “troll” the POTUS, take a competitive shot at McDonald’s, and give customers a chuckle:

-It’s hard to imagine that in 2006, upon Twitter’s invention, and the social media environment of the time, that anyone could have forecasted something like this.
+It’s hard to imagine that in 2006, upon Twitter’s invention and the social media environment of the time, anyone could have forecasted something like this.

-After all, it’s more likely that Twitter users will notice tweets about “nuclear buttons” than they will about esssentially any brand on planet earth.
-So, KFC decided to throw themselves into the mix.
+After all, it’s more likely that Twitter users will notice Tweets about “nuclear buttons” than they will about any brand on Earth.
+So, KFC decided to throw itself into the mix.

-This was an attempt to play to their audience in ways not previously available.
+This was an attempt to play to its audience in previously unavailable ways.

-KFC UK & Ireland has a demographic that is not emotionally tied to supporting the United States President.
-Given that this tweet was international news, however, they decided to capitalize.
+KFC UK & Ireland’s demographic is not emotionally tied to supporting the United States President.
+However, since this tweet was international news, it decided to capitalize.

-This example shines a light on the social advertising environment that brands currently exist in.
+This example highlights the social advertising environment in which brands currently exist.

-Interacting with users is more personal than ever, yet because of that, there can be heavier political, and heavier emotional implications that take effect.
+Interacting with users is more personal than ever, yet because of that, there can be heavier political and emotional implications.